postsharp/PostSharp.Documentation/conceptual/Threading/deadlock-detection.md

 title: "Detecting Deadlocks at Runtime (Deprecated)"
 product: "postsharp"
 categories: "PostSharp;AOP;Metaprogramming"
-summary: "The document provides a guide on using PostSharp Tools for Visual Studio to detect deadlocks in multithreaded code at runtime, either manually or using a wizard."
+summary: "The document provides a guide on using Visual Studio Tools for Metalama and PostSharp to detect deadlocks in multithreaded code at runtime, either manually or using a wizard."
 ---
 # Detecting Deadlocks at Runtime